testingrequired/testframe/README.md

 ## Next Steps

-### Middlewear
+### Middleware

-Look through the growing list of available [middlewear](MIDDLEWEAR.md) to build the testing functionality your project needs.
+Look through the growing list of available [middleware](MIDDLEWARE.md) to build the testing functionality your project needs.

 ### More In Depth

-The [anatomy](ANATOMY.md) documentation explains how the framework is structured and how middlewear works.
-This would be a good place to start if you want to write custom middlewear.
+The [anatomy](ANATOMY.md) documentation explains how the framework is structured and how middleware works.
+This would be a good place to start if you want to write custom middleware.

-### Custom Middlewear
+### Custom Middleware

-Define the behavior required to run your tests by writing [custom middlewear](WRITING_MIDDLEWEAR.md).
+Define the behavior required to run your tests by writing [custom middleware](WRITING_MIDDLEWARE.md).

 ### Contributing